PamixSun/pamixsun.github.io/about.md

 Xu Sun received the B.Eng. and M.Eng. degrees from School of Automation, Guangdong University of Technology, Guangzhou, China, in 2013 and 2016, respectively.
 He was a research assistant with the Department of Electrical and Electronic Engineering, the University of Hong Kong, Hong Kong, China, from Oct 2016 to Jul 2017.
 He was a senior researcher with CVTE Research, Guangzhou Shiyuan Electronics Co.
 Ltd., Guangzhou, China, from Oct.
 2017 to Aug.
 2018.
-He is currently a senior engineer with artificial intelligence innovation business, Baidu Inc., Beijing, China.
+He is currently a senior engineer with intelligent health unit, Baidu Inc., Beijing, China.
 His research interests include medical image analysis, statistical signal processing, statistical learning theory and intelligent systems.
 He is a reviewer of **MICCAI'18**.